 DepositPhotos

-Thomas Rowe Price, Jr., founded his namesake company in 1937 as a wealth management firm.
-The firm launched its first mutual fund in 1950—74 years later, the company had exploded into a financial giant commanding well more than $1 trillion in assets, boasting nearly 8,000 associates worldwide, and offering more than 150 funds here in the U.S. alone.
+Thomas Rowe Price, Jr., founded his namesake company in 1937 as a wealth management firm, and by 1950, the firm had launched its first mutual fund.
+Fast-forward to today, and the company has exploded into a financial giant commanding nearly $2 trillion in assets, boasting nearly 8,000 associates worldwide, and offering more than 300 mutual funds here in the U.S. alone.

 That growth has come largely on the back of stellar managers—stars like former T. Rowe Price Health Sciences head Kris Jenner and current T. Rowe Price Capital Appreciation Manager David Giroux.
 But it’s also worth noting that while T. Rowe isn’t really known for skinflint fees, its expenses tend to be quite competitive, helping to attract investor money, too.

-A pair of stats help tell the tale:
+A few stats help tell the tale:

-In short, T. Rowe offers productive, cost-effective investment products across numerous core and satellite strategies.
+Put simply: T. Rowe offers productive, cost-effective investment products across numerous core and satellite strategies.
 And it does so while keeping human managers front and center.

 How Were the Best T. Rowe Price Funds Selected?